Brad Wenstrup: Elections

 Wenstrup defeated Democratic candidate Jaime Castle, 61% to 39%, to win a fifth term.

 Tenure

-Wenstrup began his first term on January 3, 2013.
-During his first year in office he held an open town hall meeting in each of his congressional district's eight counties.

 In 2013 Wenstrup's office conducted a customer service survey.
 According to Roll Call, very few congressional offices have conducted "genuine" surveys of constituents, instead surveying with "loaded" questions designed to achieve certain results.
 According to the survey, 75% of respondents were "satisfied" or "very satisfied" with their experience with Wenstrup's office.

+In 2016 Wenstrup with Representative Mike Pompeo and Representative Ken Calvert led a joint task force which faulted the military intelligence of the United States Central Command in its overly positive assessment of units it was training to fight ISIL.

 Wenstrup was an original co-sponsor of H.R.
 3949, the VA Prescription Data Accountability Act 2017, which became law during the 115th Congress, in 2017.
 The bill helps protect veterans receiving prescription medications and prevents misuse of such medications.

+On November 9, 2023, Wenstrup announced he would not run for re-election in 2024.
+Through his work on the Select Subcommittee on the Coronavirus Pandemic, he intended to release a full report on the pandemic's origins and appropriate public health measures to diminish the impact of future pandemics prior to his departure.
+This report, titled "AFTER ACTION REVIEW OF THE COVID-19 PANDEMIC: The Lessons Learned and a Path Forward," was published on December 4, 2024.

 Texas v.
 Pennsylvania

 In December 2020, Wenstrup was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.